stenjo/stryker-mutator-pres/slides.md

 </v-after>

 <!--
-Consider this GitHub action - a plugin for calculating DORA metrics based on the issues, releases and commits to one or more repositories
+[click] Consider this GitHub action - a plugin for calculating DORA metrics based on the issues, releases and commits to one or more repositories

 [click] Is entirely coded in Typescript

-100% test coverage.
+[click] 100% test coverage.
 Not only on

-[click] - lines, but also
+- lines, but also
-[click] - statements,
+- statements,
-[click] - functons and
+- functons and
-[click] - branches
+- branches
 -->

 ---